Bradley Walker (singer)

 Bradley Walker is an American bluegrass and country music singer and songwriter.
+He has released three solo albums.
+He is part of the group Brothers of the Heart and has also released three albums with the group.

 Early life

 Bradley Walker is a native of Athens, Alabama.
 He was born with muscular dystrophy, and has been in a wheelchair all his life.
 He was a student at East Limestone High School where he played percussion in the school band.

 Walker started singing when he was two or three years old, and began performing in public when he was four.
 When he was ten, he was invited on stage to perform with The Oak Ridge Boys, and when he was eleven, he sang with The Oak Ridge Boys on The Nashville Network's Nashville Now as well as on the Jerry Lewis MDA Telethon.

 He works at the Browns Ferry Nuclear Power Plant as a Material Inventory Coordinator while pursuing a music career.

 Music career

 In 1998, Walker formed a band, The Trinity Mountain Boys, and began to perform at bluegrass festivals.
 In 2001, he joined the Georgia-based group Lost Horizon.
 He was signed to Rounder Records, and released his debut album, Highway of Dreams, in 2006.
 The album was produced by Carl Jackson.
 For his performance on the album, he won the Male Vocalist of the Year Award from the International Bluegrass Music Association.
+He toured on the bluegrass circuit, later working with Joey + Rory.